 Personally, I’m a big advocate of “not to dye”.
-I have yet to meet a woman who’s happy with her died-hair colour.
-Ever been awestruck by the beauty of a natural landscape or scenery in the forest?
-Or ever contemplated how the water, the sky, the mountains, the forest and the earth all seem to harmoniously enhance each other naturally?
-Ever looked at nature and thought “Oh, dear!
-Mother Nature really messed up.
-What was she thinking about mixing the colours of the earth with the colours of the sky or trees?” … Hum, no?
-I didn’t think so.
-I have always believed that what we were born with is our ultimate best.
-It is already perfect.
-So why mess with what I already like?
+I have yet to meet a woman who’s satisfied with her dyed hair colour.
+Have you ever been awed by the beauty of a natural landscape or scenery in a forest?
+Have you wondered how the water, sky, mountains, forest and earth all seem to be in glorious harmony?
+Have you ever looked at anything in nature and thought, “Oh, dear!
+Mother Nature really messed up this time”.
+Probably not.
+What we were born with is our ultimate best.
+Why mess with perfection?

-If you decide to colour your hair, pick a colour that absolutely looks fabulous and stick with it for a while.
+If you do decide to continue colouring your hair, choose a colour that absolutely looks fabulous and stay with it for a while.
 Be careful not to change your hair colour too often.
-It has been my experience that women that consistently change their hair colour from red to blond to black to whatever colour too often unknowingly send the message that they don’t know who they are or that they don’t like or accept who they are.
-This “grass is always greener on the other side” mentality might send the message that you are not as mature and stable as you would like others to think you are.
+It has been my experience that women who consistently change their hair colour from red to blonde to black to whatever, unknowingly send a message that they don’t know who they are or that they don’t like or accept who they are.
+This “grass is always greener on the other side” mentality can be an image breaker rather than an image builder.

 Should you go for a warm or cool hair colour?
-Do you have low or high contrast?
-If you don’t know, consider a personalized colour analysis.
-It will save you costly mistakes, not to mention many frustrating and agonizing hours at the salon.
-For example, naturally dark-haired people with a light complexion need the high contrast of darker hair to look vibrant ~ blonde will only make them look washed out, bland and tired.
+If you don’t know, consider a Personalized Colour Analysis with me.
+You’ll be saved from costly mistakes and many frustrating and agonizing hours at the hair salon.
+For example, naturally dark-haired people with a light complexion need the contrast of darker hair to look vibrant.
+Blonde will only make them look washed out, bland and tired.
 They need a frame of dark hair to harmonize with their complexion.
-On the other hand, light-haired people with low skin contrast need the softness of lighter hair colours to harmonize with the softness of their complexion; otherwise they will look absolutely dreadful, brash and harsh in dark hair colours.
+On the other hand, light-haired people with low skin contrast need the softness of lighter hair colours to harmonize with the softness of their complexion – otherwise they will look absolutely dreadful.

-If you are on a budget (it can get costly) or cannot spare the time (it needs regular maintenance), consider keeping your natural hair colour.
-In my book, sporting an awesome and well-done haircut (especially with grey hair) is better than showing roots or looking unkempt.
-People do not notice that you’re grey; they notice that your hair looks amazing, that you are confident and comfortable in your own skin … ready to handle any project that might come your way.
+If you are on a budget (dyeing can get costly), or cannot spare the time (dyeing needs regular maintenance), consider keeping your natural hair colour.
+Sporting an awesome haircut (especially with grey hair) is better than showing roots or looking unkempt.
+People do not notice that you’re grey; they notice that your hair looks amazing, that you are confident and comfortable in your own skin and ready to handle anything!